 In addition to exercise, beagles also need plenty of mental stimulation.
 This can come in games, toys, and even simple obedience training.
 Beagles are intelligent dogs and can get bored easily if not given enough to do.

 Beagles can make great apartment dogs if their exercise and mental stimulation needs are met.
 However, they may not be the best choice for those looking for a low-maintenance pet.
-Beagles require some effort to keep them happy and healthy, but the rewards are well worth it.
+Beagles require effort to keep them happy and healthy, but the rewards are well worth it.

-Why Are Beagles Good Apartment Dogs
+Possible Reasons Beagles Don’t Make Good Apartment Dogs

 Beagles Bark…A Lot